mobizt/FirebaseJson/README.md

 ```

-The following example show how to use FirebaseJsonArray.
+The following example shows how to use FirebaseJsonArray.

 ```C++
 //Declare FirebaseJsonArray object (global or local)